The following terms: Junk Silver Coins - Constitutional Silver Coins - 90% Silver Coins.

 First of all, 1964 was the last year the US minted circulating 90% silver coins.
-This means there is a limited fixed supply.
+Which means there is a limited fixed supply.

 All of the US 90% silver coins that have ever gotten produced are finite, and there are no more getting created.
 Most of the 90% US silver coins made have likely been melted by now into other silver products, gone forever from the legal tender silver coin supply.

-Junk silver coins are sought after for their silver content, and they have collector’s appeal as they are truly a part of history in your hands.
+Junk silver coins get sought after for their silver content, and they have collector’s appeal as they are indeed a part of history in your hands.

 There are many different designs on the coins too.
-There are a number of variety of eagles, and obverses.
+There are several varieties of eagles and obverses.

-For example, the American Silver Eagle bullion coin of today is basically a rendition of the obverse of the Walking Liberty Half Dollar.
+For example, the American Silver Eagle bullion coin of today is a rendition of the obverse of the Walking Liberty Half Dollar.
 There is also the Ben Franklin obverse of the half dollar.

 There is the 1964 JFK half dollar (the only year the JFK half dollar was minted in 90% silver).
 Those are the most common half dollar because they are the least vintage.
 There are also Seated Liberty half dollars, Barber half dollars, and so on.
 The older the design, the more expensive - generally speaking.

-For the most part, unless you are buying a graded coin or a roll in brilliant uncirculated condition, when a silver investor is buying junk silver, they are buying circulated coins.
+For the most part, unless you are buying a graded coin or a roll in a brilliant uncirculated condition when a silver investor is buying junk silver, they are buying circulated coins.

-In other words, 90% US silver coins that were actually used in day to day transactions way back when.
-This means that the coins have been used by the general population before finding their way out of circulation.
+In other words, 90% US silver coins that get actually used in day to day transactions way back when.
+The general population indeed used older US 90% silver coins before moving out of circulation.